 Because of this, I like to find spots where seeded players or higher-ranked players are priced as short underdogs.
 Then, I bet the lower-ranked favorite.

-One such example happened just recently.
-At the Winston-Salem Open, unseeded French player Adrian Mannarino was matched up against No. 8 seed Albert Ramos-Vinolas.
+Here’s one example from my notes.
+At last year’s Winston-Salem Open, unseeded French player Adrian Mannarino was matched up against No. 8 seed Albert Ramos-Vinolas.

 Despite the seeding difference, Mannarino was priced at the BetMGM online sportsbook as a -150 favorite.